umbertoragone/usbc-rtl-sdr/README.md

 10. Enjoy the USB C mod!

 ## Prebuilt option
 If you're looking for an adapter board that's already assembled and ready to install on your RTL-SDR dongle, I offer a prebuilt option that's perfect for those who want a plug-and-play solution without the hassle of sourcing and assembling components.
-Each board is handcrafted and fully tested before shipping. **[Check it out on my Tindie store](https://www.tindie.com/products/ragone/usb-c-rtl-sdr-v3v4-mod/)**.
+Each board is handcrafted and fully tested before shipping. **[Check it out on my Tindie store](https://www.tindie.com/products/ragone/usb-c-rtl-sdr-v3v4-mod/) or on [Lectronz](https://lectronz.com/products/usb-c-rtl-sdr-v3-v4-mod)**.